hfarruda/Syntonets/README.md

 ## Citation Request
 If you use this code in a scientific work, please cite us as: da F. Costa, Luciano, and F. de Arruda, Henrique.
-"Syntonets: Toward A Harmony-Inspired General Model of Complex Networks." arXiv preprint arXiv:1910.11047v2 (2019).
+"Syntonets: Toward A Harmony-Inspired General Model of Complex Networks."
+F. Costa, Luciano, and F. de Arruda, Henrique.
+"Syntonets: Toward A Harmony-Inspired General Model of Complex Networks."
+Eur.
+Phys.
+J. B, 93 12 (2020) 224.

 ## Acknowledgements
 Luciano da F. Costa thanks CNPq (grant no. 307085/2018-0) and NAP-PRP-USP for sponsorship.
 Henrique F. de Arruda acknowledges FAPESP for sponsorship (grant no. 2018/10489-0 and no. 2019/16223-5).
 This work has been supported also by FAPESP grants 2015/22308-2.